multiversx/mx-sdk-rust-contract-builder/README.md

 ```
 docker buildx create --name multiarch --use

-docker buildx build --no-cache --push --platform=linux/amd64,linux/arm64 . -t multiversx/sdk-rust-contract-builder:next -f ./Dockerfile
+docker buildx build --push --platform=linux/amd64 . -t multiversx/sdk-rust-contract-builder:next -f ./Dockerfile

 docker buildx rm multiarch
 ```

 For the above to work properly, make sure to install `tonistiigi/binfmt` beforehand.
 Please follow the official Docker documentation [here](https://docs.docker.com/build/building/multi-platform/).

-Though, note that currently (January 2023) we recommend against using the `linux/arm64` image for performing reproducible contract builds.
-This is because, in some (possibly rare) circumstances, a WASM binary generated on the `linux/amd64` image _might_ differ (at the bytecode level) from one generated on the `linux/arm64` image - probably due to distinct (unfortunate) bytecode-emitting logic in the Rust compiler.
+Note that **we only build and publish the image for `linux/amd64`**.
+We recommend against using a `linux/arm64` image for performing reproducible contract builds.
+This is because a WASM binary generated on the `linux/arm64` image _might_ differ (at the bytecode level) from one generated on the `linux/amd64` image - probably due to distinct (unfortunate) bytecode-emitting logic in the Rust compiler.

 ## Build contract using the wrapper